JerlinJR/Social-Media/README.md

 This code is right now deployed at: https://app.jerlin.space

-## Currently things are in development will be updated when things gets an complete architecture But still you can find bugs [ClickHere](app.jerlin.space)
+## Currently things are in development will be updated when things gets an complete architecture.
+But still you can find bugs [ClickHere](app.jerlin.space)

 ## Setup